 Redeeming United Miles

 United miles can be redeemed to fly on any Star Alliance airline.
 These include Thai Airways, Air Canada, South African Airways, Turkish Airlines, ANA, Asiana, Air India, Lufthansa and (of course) United Airlines.
 Singapore Airlines and Air New Zealand are also in Star Alliance.
 But Air New Zealand rarely releases Business class award availability, and Singapore Airlines premium awards are generally only available on regional flights when booking with United miles.
+(In any case, Singapore Airlines awards are currently unavailable through United Mileage Plus until further notice.)
 United’s airline partners also include Aer Lingus, Eurowings and Azul.

 All United award flights can be booked on the United website.